Tokyo Metropolitan Police Department: Organization

 The TMPD is under the command of a Superintendent-General and reports directly to the Tokyo Metropolitan Public Safety Commission.
 The Superintendent-General can be appointed and replaced at any time as long as the prime minister and the TMPSC receives their approval.

 Since the TMPD is autonomous, it does not operate under the authority of any Regional Police Bureau.

 The TMPD has nine bureaus that report to the Deputy Superintendent General:

-The TMPD also has its own academy, the Metropolitan Police Department Academy.
+The TMPD also operates its own academy, the Metropolitan Police Academy.

 Ranks and insignia

 The ranks used in the TMPD have been slightly revised in 2013, changing only the English translation of some of the ranks used by the force.

-Otherwise, these ranks are observed throughout its history.
+Otherwise, these ranks have been observed throughout its history.
+(Note that Deputy Superintendent-General is, strictly speaking, a post rather than a rank).